-Next, an this Key vault.
+Next, create an Azure Key Vault and store WVD credentials in this Key vault.
 To set and retrieve a secret from Azure Key Vault using the azure portal follow the below sequence of steps.

 Sign in to the Azure portal at https://portal.azure.com